 A laboratory study aimed to ascertain the suitability of the geocell foundation utilized in the embankment.
 NPA Geocells filled with dry sand were placed on a clay bed and compared to an unreinforced sample.
 Another sample was further reinforced with a biaxial geogrid.
 An incremental load was applied to strip footing placed along the width of a cast-iron test tank.
 The main results are summarized below.

 - The NPA Geocell-reinforced sample recorded no clear bearing capacity failure, even up to the large settlement of 45% of footing width, while the unreinforced sample experienced distinct failure.

-- Bearing capacity was increased in the NPA Geocell sample by 4 increments in comparison to the non-reinforced sample.
-When further reinforced by a basal geogrid, bearing capacity was increased to 5 increments.
+- Bearing capacity was increased in the NPA Geocell by 4x in comparison to the non-reinforced sample.
+When further reinforced by a basal geogrid, bearing capacity was increased to 5x.

-An analytical study showed that the combination of NPA Geocell and basal geogrid is beneficial.
+The analytical study showed that the combination of NPA Geocell and basal geogrid is aligned with the experimental study. .
 It not only mobilizes the additional strength in the clay bed but also resists the downward movement of soil due to the footing penetration.